This glossary identifies some of the most frequent terms I use and points you to posts for more information.

-Adverse Childhood Events (ACEs): over 25 years of research showing links between trauma in childhood – including sexual and physical abuse, neglect, and witnessing of violence – and risk for chronic physical disease that often don’t start until decades later in adulthood.
-Originated by Vincent Felitti, MD.
-The first reference is in the post on The Chronic Illness Model and here’s a detailed post about ACEs.
-There’s also a blog post about the role of parent child relationships and their impact on “invisible ACEs,” which also affect risk for chronic illness.
+Adverse Childhood Experiences (ACEs): over 25 years of research showing links between trauma in childhood – including sexual and physical abuse, neglect, and witnessing of violence – and risk for chronic physical disease that often don’t start until decades later in adulthood.
+Here’s a detailed post about ACEs and a summary with ACE fact sheets you can download for a 1 page summary to give your doctor.

 Bonding: The relationship between a parent and his or her baby in the period leading up to and occurring during and after birth.

 Buffers: Events, resources and experiences that decrease the impacts of stress and trauma.
 See more in The Chronic Illness Model.